Tardo/jslr/README.md

-# JS Library Report
+# JS Library Report 0.2.0

-This script uses some heuristic to try get the version of a js library and check their integrity using a CDN (Cloudflare) and generate an HTML report:
+This script uses some heuristic to try determine the version of a js library and check their integrity using a CDN (Cloudflare) and generate an HTML report:
  - Compare files
  - Check latest version
  - Shows diff